-Many classes are open to students of all genders, over the age of 18; however, there are also male- or female-only alternatives for people who feel more at ease surrounded by their similar gender expression.
+Many classes are open to students of all genders, over the age of 18, and are beginner-friendly.
+However, there are also male- or female-only alternatives for people who feel more at ease surrounded by their similar gender expression.

 Is It Safe?

-Clear boundaries create a safe and respectful environment for all clientele and instructors, and generally include: no staring at others, no touching without consent, and no commenting —even making compliments — on others’ bodies (3).
+Clear boundaries create a safe and respectful environment for all clientele and instructors, and generally include: no staring at others, no touching without consent, and no commenting —even making compliments — on others’ bodies (2).

 Who Practices Naked Yoga and Why?

 All different types of people embrace this movement, and for many different reasons.